aankit/tracejson/README.md

 Unzip the archive called traceJSON.

-Run the JSONTrace, choose your file, and get ready to do something with JSON!
+Run the JSONTrace application, choose your file, and get ready to do something with JSON!